 Yamato San was born in 1953 in Yamaguchi City in the deep South West of Japan's main island.
-He embarked on his pottery career in 1974 aged 21 and has since then become a respected Hagi master.
+He graduated from Yamaguchi High School, studied in Kyoto in 1972, and returned to Yamaguchi in 1973.
+He embarked on his pottery career in 1974 aged only 21 and has since become a respected Hagi master.

 Hagi-yaki, pottery from the Hagi area of Yamaguchi, is known across the world as one of the most respected regional styles in all of Japan.
 Hagi clay is finely grained and soft in colour, giving a much desired contrast to the bright green colour of matcha tea.
 Hagi-yaki teaware is sought after globally as are vessels for sake and ikebana.